KhronosGroup/Vulkan-Guide/chapters/mapping_data_to_shaders.md

 3. Affecting types and memory sizes
     - It is possible to set the length of an array or a variable type used through a specialization constant.
     - It is important to note that a compiler will need to allocate registers depending on these types and sizes.
 This means it is likely that a pipeline cache will fail if the difference is significant in registers allocated.

+## Physical Storage Buffer

+The [VK_KHR_buffer_device_address](extensions/VK_KHR_buffer_device_address.md) extension promoted to Vulkan 1.2 adds the ability to have "pointers in the shader".
+Using the `PhysicalStorageBuffer` storage class in SPIR-V an application can call `vkGetBufferDeviceAddress` which will return the `VkDeviceAddress` to the memory.

+While this is a way to map data to the shader, it is not a way to interface with the shader.
+For example, if an application wants to use this with a uniform buffer it would have to create a `VkBuffer` with both `VK_BUFFER_USAGE_SHADER_DEVICE_ADDRESS_BIT` and `VK_BUFFER_USAGE_UNIFORM_BUFFER_BIT`.
+From here in this example, Vulkan would use a descriptor to interface with the shader, but could then use the physical storage buffer to update the value after.

 ## Limits